 I was getting ready for work this morning and thought of something (things pop into my head at the weirdest times!) but I was thinking about my boss’ recent passing and NO ONE ever talks about what to wear to a funeral!
 When I was trying to figure out what to wear – what would be appropriate as I had to speak in front of about 400 people, I went online to search.
 I found nothing.
 Sad to say, I’ve been to several funerals over the years and I always hesitate – too dressy, not dressy enough, etc. I see people wearing denim, which I think is totally inappropriate, but what are the rules to follow?

 This is an important question and you are so right, one that we can feel uncomfortable talking about.
 Really what you wear to a funeral is all about paying respect to the family.
-We don’t like to ever use the words “rules” because dressing is a way to express ourselves but when it comes to attending a funeral we want to be respectful to others traditions.
+I don’t like to ever use the words “rules” because dressing is a way to express ourselves but when it comes to attending a funeral we want to be respectful to others traditions.

 Here are some tips to think about before you go: